 * This post contains affiliate links.
 For more information, please read my affiliate disclosure. *

-We started our garage project by removing some old shelving, and then we created a new shelving unit using one new and two existing units.
+We started our garage project by removing some old shelving, and then we created a new shelving unit using 2 existing units and buying one more.
 We also painted the back wall of the garage so that the new unit could fit against it.
 If you missed Part 1, click here for the full post.